Banrai/PiScan/client/README.md

 The client components can run on *any* computer, though this project was designed with the [Raspberry Pi](http://www.raspberrypi.org/) in mind, since it is compact, and efficient for a device mean to be mostly on all the time.

-The two binaries in this folder should be built and run, after connecting the barcode scanner usb device.
+The two binaries ([PiScanner](https://www.dropbox.com/s/bkum7scq29if0ld/PiScanner?dl=0) and [WebApp](https://www.dropbox.com/s/to4y63de0suq1cz/WebApp?dl=0)) should be downloaded or built, then run, after connecting the barcode scanner usb device.

 The client datastore is a simple [SQLite](http://sqlite.org/) database file, consisting of the [basic tables](database) needed to keep track of individual user scans, product data contributions, and favorited items.